delight-im/Knowledge/Fraud and Scams.md

    * the audience also serves as a protection against photographers
    * when the police is approaching, all traces of the game can be removed in seconds
    * pickpockets may be part of the game as well so that when the scammers seem to run away from the police they're actually leaving with theft
- * Spanish Prisoner scam / Nigerian scam
-   * enlisting the victim to aid in retrieving some stolen money from a hidden place
-   * taking advantage of the victim's greed
-   * tricking the victim into believing into the existence of the money
-   * preventing the victim from going to the police by making them act criminally themself which they would have to admit
-   * luring with faked cheques that have a manipulated recipient but are otherwise genuine
- * Romance scam (advance-fee fraud)
-   * cultivating romantic relationship with victim
-   * making promises of a future marriage
-   * beloved person is stuck in a foreign (usually their home) country and lacks the money to leave
- * Gandparent scam (fraudulent impersonation)
-   * grandparent gets a call or message from alleged grandchild in trouble (abroad)
-   * grandchild may be arrested in another country needing money to pay the bail
  * Fortune telling
    * uses cold reading to trick victims into paying money for alleged fortune telling
  * Clip joint